How to Apply | FAQs | Grant-writing Advice | Apply

 - Films that are socially responsible.
 Whether documentaries or fiction, drama or comedy, experimental or animation, we admire films that are thoughtful, well-researched, well-reasoned and that actively seek to change our world for the better.

 These are not requirements, just qualities we value.
-We fund many films that do not fall into those categories, from comedies to experimental films, films with big budgets and small, and films by all types of people.
+We fund many films that do not fall into those categories, films with big budgets and small, and films by all types of people.
 If it’s a moving picture by our alumni and it’s going to be great, we want to support it!

 Grant-writing Questions and Advice: